-Carrie Fisher: A Look At Her Career In Film
+Carrie Fisher: A look at her career in film

 Carrie Fisher had no idea that Star Wars would become such a juggernaut of a movie franchise following it’s release in 1977.
-But then, as she described in her 2016 memoir The Princess Diarist, “this goofy little three-month hang-out with robots did something unexpected.”
-Star Wars became a cultural touchstone and not just a cinematic one.
+But then, as she described in her 2016 memoir The Princess Diarist, “this goofy little three-month hang-out with robots did something unexpected”.
+Star Wars became a cultural touchstone, and not just a cinematic one.
 For good or bad, Carrie would forever be known as the princess with the iconic hairstyle and the gold bikini.

-Carrie achieved worldwide recognition and adoration for her role as Princess Leia Organa.
+Carrie achieved world-wide recognition and adoration for her role as Princess Leia Organa.
 It was a role that came to her early in her career and for obvious reasons it overshadowed much of her later accomplishments, but in a career spanning more than forty years, Carrie Fisher should not solely be remembered for playing the intergalactic rebel princess.

 Carrie Fisher was more than an actress.
 Born into Hollywood royalty, she was the daughter of Eddie Fisher and Debbie Reynolds, and the step-daughter of the legendary Elizabeth Taylor, all of whom had achieved glittering careers in the entertainment business.
 Carrie was raised in a world which would provide much fodder for her career as a writer.
 She brilliantly demonstrated this in the novel for which she is best known, Postcards from the Edge.
 It was a biting satire on the rivalry between a mother and daughter living and working in the acting industry, although Carrie denied that the plot was inspired by her relationship with her famous mother.